rghvndr99/hearMe/VOICE_FEATURES.md

 ## Summary

-The voice features make HearMe chat:
+The voice features make VoiceLap chat:
 - ✅ More accessible
 - ✅ More natural
 - ✅ More engaging